gienyne/Industrial_edge_gateway/docs/architekture/overwiew.md

 The gateway core therefore does not need to know whether data originated from an ESP32, an OPC UA server, a Modbus device or another source.

+See `gateway-connectors.md` for the connector interface, its semantics and the current and planned implementations.

 ---